 SDG 8 | Decent Work and Economic Growth

-The central goal of SDG 8 is increased economic growth and decent work for all.
+The central goal of SDG 8 is economic growth and decent work for all.
 By investing in underserved markets, we support jobs, improved labor standards and economic prosperity.
 Jobs allow people to develop themselves and lift their families out of poverty.

 Providing finance to enhance economic growth and support jobs.
 In line with our mandate, we invest in low- and middle-income countries where we are additional to the market;

-Promoting and protecting labor standards by working with our clients to meet our ESG standards, which are based on the IFC Performance Standards and ILO labor standards.
+Promoting and protecting labor standards by working with our customer to meet our ESG standards, which are based on the IFC Performance Standards and ILO labor standards.
 This includes freedom from forced and child labor, freedom from discrimination at work, freedom of association and the right to collective bargaining;